trstruth/ViewsFromTheScripts/README.md

-# ViewsFromTheScripts
+# Views From The Scripts

-An autocheckout bot for octobersveryown.com
+An autocheckout bot for octobersveryown.com written by Tristan Struthers